-On March 13, Clozd welcomed guests from Avalara, Qualtrics, and Armor Cloud Security for a discussion about win-loss analysis and why every product marketer should needs to be conducting win-loss interviews.
-Learn tips and best practices for three experienced product marketers.
+On March 13, Clozd welcomed guests from Avalara, Qualtrics, and Armor Cloud Security for a discussion about win-loss analysis and why every product marketer should be conducting win-loss interviews.
+Learn tips and best practices from three experienced product marketers.

 Over time, and across thousands of win-loss interviews for clients in various industries, Clozd consultants have uncovered insightful trends relating to the impact pricing can have on vendor selection.
 It is a common decision factor, but not always in the way a sales rep might expect.
 This interview with Clozd founder Spencer Dent explores some of these pricing trends, which can be insightful for pricing and packaging teams, sales leadership, and sales enablement teams.